 Tool of corporal punishment

 - A spanking instills fear and in turn, less disruptive behavior in class and more learning.

-- Some of the studies done on "racial profiling" were done in areas where the number of colored students were higher than whites, so how accurate is that finding?
+- Some of the studies done on "racial profiling" and the number of cases of minorities punished were done in areas where the number of colored students were higher than whites, so how accurate is that finding?

 - Many parents today, want to be "friends" with their children and don't discipline at home, making their children disruptive at school and take away from the learning time in the classroom.

 - Many parents today, don't spend quality time with their children nor instill discipline in their children.

 - Other programs have a large number of repeat offenders, showing that some "play nice" programs don't work in disciplining children.